Search for a New Editor of Cognitive, Affective, & Behavioral Neuroscience (CABN)

 The Psychonomic Society is committed to scientific merit, which entails the inclusion of scientists of all genders, races, sexual orientations, countries of origin, geographical locations, and disciplinary expertise.
 Please critically examine your deliberations to eliminate biases that detract from our commitment to merit.
 The nominee should have strong scientific credentials and relevant editorial experience and the wide range of skills requisite to leading the journal in creative and effective ways.
 Our hope is that the new Editor will not only maintain Cognitive, Affective, & Behavioral Neuroscience' strong record of scholarship and impact but will raise the journal’s profile in exciting new ways.

-Please contact Penny M. Pexman, Chair, PS Publications Committee, or Louis Shomette, PS Executive Director.
+Please contact Todd Braver, Chair, CABN Search Committee and/or Penny M. Pexman, Chair, PS Publications Committee.